krook/catabase/README.md

 It's normal that encoded cards have folds, tears, and cat hair.
 That's why the standard provides an error correction bit that the cats can use to validate checksums.
 Formula Translation hardware is built in line with Postel's Law in order to process the vast ammount of imperfect data received.

 ### Card reading
-Lorem ipsum
+Lorem ipsum.

 ### Cat feeding
-Lorem ipsum
+Lorem ipsum.

 ### Cat kneading
-Lorem ipsum
+Lorem ipsum.

 ### Using NoSqueakL
-Lorem ipsum
+Lorem ipsum.

 ### License
 Copyright 2016 IBM Corporation